+0. Definitions.

-- 0. Definitions. - "This License" refers to version 3 of the GNU General Public License. - "Copyright" also means copyright-like laws that apply to other kinds of
+"This License" refers to version 3 of the GNU General Public License.

+"Copyright" also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.

 "The Program" refers to any copyrightable work licensed under this License.
 Each licensee is addressed as "you".
 "Licensees" and "recipients" may be individuals or organizations.